Randomized Masked Finetuning: An Efficient Way to Mitigate Memorization of PIIs in LLMs: Methodology

 Our experiment compares randomized masked fine-tuning with deduplication.
 We have created a suite of evaluations that considers both memorization and performance of trained models.
 We use metrics defined in \cref{sec:metrics} to compare memorization and performance of the fine-tuning techniques.

-Over both phases we are fine-tuning our model for 3 epochs, checkpointing the LLM at every 10\% training steps, utilizing a fixed learning rate of 0.00002 over all three training methods, as inspired by Borkar's work ~\cite{borkar2025privacyrippleeffectsadding}.
-We also save the data seen until every checkpoint and compare checkpoint-based metric calculation for the different fine-tuning techniques.
+Over both phases we are fine-tuning our model for 3 epochs, checkpointing the LLM at every 10\% training steps, utilizing a fixed learning rate of 0.00002 over all three training methods, as in \citet{borkar2025privacyrippleeffectsadding}.
+We also save the data seen until every checkpoint and compare checkpoint-based metrics for the different fine-tuning techniques.
 For generation experiments, greedy decoding with no sampling is used, setting the temperature to 0, top\_p to 1.0, top\_k to 0, and deterministic beam search switched off.
 The average TER, average SER, and average mean delta perplexity are calculated as the average respective values over the 30 checkpoints.